-In all but a handful of countries, however, existing information on the extent and character of volunteering is anecdotal in nature or has been collected in ways that does not allow comparison across time or localities.
-As a result, volunteering remains under-valued and its potentials under-realized.
-Better data on volunteering would:
+Information on the extent and character of volunteering tends to be small scale, anecdotal in nature, or collected in ways that do not allow comparison across time or localities.
+More reliable and comparative data on volunteering would:

 In 2013, the 19th International Conference of Labour Statisticians adopted a resolution identifying volunteering as a form of unpaid “work” that should be measured regularly just as other forms of “work” are measured regularly (such as paid employment and self-employment).
 Volunteer “work” is defined here as an unpaid activity that produces a good or a service for organizations or persons outside of the household on a non-compulsory basis.
 The term “work” does not imply that the activity is paid or that it is absent of its voluntary and altruistic nature.
 Rather, including volunteering as a subset of work means that the tangible and invaluable contributions volunteering makes to individuals and society are being recognized as a force that should be tracked and measured so that it can be better supported and fostered.

-Launched during the 10th anniversary of the 2001 UN Year of the Volunteer and the European Year of Volunteering the Volunteer Measurement Project is a collaboration between the Johns Hopkins Center for Civil Society Studies and several partner organizations to disseminate this Manual and promote its implementation.
-Statistics offices of Argentina, Bangladesh, Belgium, Brazil, South Africa, Norway, Poland, Portugal, Italy, and Hungary have already agreed to implement it.
-However, implementation in other countries is not guaranteed.
+Lunched during the 10th anniversary of the 2001 UN Year of the Volunteer and the European Year of Volunteering the Volunteer Measurement Project was a collaboration between the Johns Hopkins Center for civil Society Studies and several partner organizations to disseminate this Manual and promote its implementation.
+Statistics offices in Argentina, Bangladesh, Belgium, Brazil, South Africa, Norway, Poland, Portugal, Italy, and Hungary agreed to implement the Manual during the VMP Project.

-Improving the measurement of volunteering, and use of the ILO Manual to do so, has the support of numerous governing bodies and policy makers, including the Council of the European Union, the European Commission unit in charge of the European Year of Volunteering, the European Parliamentary Volunteering Interest Group, the European Economic and Social Committee, the Committee of the Regions, the 19th International Conference of Labour Statisticians the 18th International Conference of Labour Statisticians, and the Statistics Department of the International Labour Organization.
+A companion European Volunteer Measurement Project (EVMP) was launched during the 2011 European Year of Volunteering with the support of Associazione Di Fondazioni E Di Casse Di Risparmio Spa (ACRI).
+A collaboration between the European Volunteer Centre (CEV), Centro di Servizio per il Voluntario del Lazio (SPES), and the Center for Civil Society Studies, this Project aimed to disseminate the ILO Manual on the Measurement of Volunteer Work and to promote its implementation throughout Europe.
+In addition to several countries deciding to implement the ILO Manual, the Project secured support for improving the measurement of volunteering, and use of the Manual to do so, from numerous governing bodies and policy makers throughout Europe—including the Council of the European Union, the European Commission unit in charge of the European Year of Volunteering, the European Parliamentary Volunteering Interest Group, the European Economic and Social Committee, the Committee of the Regions, the 18th International Conference of Labour Statisticians, and the Statistics Department of the International Labour Organization.